Speech-to-speech models

 -

-Real-time models from Google and Amazon in multi-agent topologies may miss parts of user speech when the control switches from one agent to another.
+Speech-to-speech models from Google and Amazon in multi-agent topologies may miss parts of user speech when the control switches from one agent to another.
 This may be especially troublesome for topologies that use “consult” orchestration mode.
 This limitation doesn’t apply to OpenAI and Azure OpenAI models.

 -